Email marketing for online courses

 Just because someone didn’t buy something from you, does not mean that they won’t be a happy customer in the future. - Tweet this

 So don’t ignore them!
-Keep the relationship going to by continuing to keep your subscribers updated with your latest content, news and products.
+Keep the relationship going by continuing to keep your subscribers updated with your latest content, news, and products.